You Don’t Need to Buy a Whole Bitcoin | Bitcoin Myths #6 | AllRoadsBitcoin

 What Is a Satoshi?

 Satoshi Nakamoto built divisibility into Bitcoin from the beginning.
-One bitcoin contains 100,000,000 satoshis: one hundred million discrete units, each representing 0.00000001 BTC.
+One bitcoin contains 100,000,000 satoshis, one hundred million discrete units, each representing 0.00000001 BTC.
 The community named the unit after Bitcoin’s pseudonymous creator, though Nakamoto never named it himself.

 The eight decimal places were not accidental.
-They were a deliberate design choice to ensure Bitcoin could serve as a medium of exchange even if individual coins became highly valued.
+They were a deliberate design choice to ensure Bitcoin could serve as a medium of exchangeMoney used to buy and sell things, rather than to store value or price them.
+One of the classic functions of money. even if a single bitcoin became highly valued.
+Bitcoin was built so that a rising price would never lock people out.
+The divisibility was there from the start, designed in before there was any value to divide.
 You cannot break a gold bar into a hundred million equal pieces with any practical precision.
 You can send a single satoshi, worth a fraction of a cent at today’s prices, to anyone with a Bitcoin address, anywhere in the world, without a bank, a wire transfer, or a currency conversion.

 Why the “Whole Bitcoin” Framing Misleads